mariusbuescher/tresor/README.md

 - keep some fields in cleartext, so you can search without having to decrypt everything.
 - provide an API for extension.
+- keep a local (encrypted) copy of the data

 ## Architecture